limamauricio/mykolla/doc/manila-guide.rst

 By default Manila uses flavor id 100 for its file systems.
 To Manila works either create a new flavor with id 100 or change the id to use default nova flavor ids.
 Ex: manila_instance_flavor_id: "2" to use the flavor m1.small.
-Modify the file /etc/kolla/config/manila.conf and add the contents:
+Create or Modify the file /etc/kolla/config/manila.conf and add the contents:

 ::